 יְבַשֵּׂרוּ> (ye-vas-Se-ru) root: בשׂר (baw-sar) Piel: “to announce; to tell; herald as glad tidings”

-Concordia Theology-Various resources to help you preach Isaiah 60:1-6.
+Text Week-Text Week-A treasury of resources from various traditions to help you preach Isaiah 60:1-6.